shilongdai/HalCrawler/README.md

 ## Details
 ### Structure
-The crawler framework has four main components:
+The crawler framework has five main components:

 - The base crawler
 - The content processors